GuilhQueiroz/guilhqueiroz/README.md

  ### About Me
-- 🔭 I’m currently learning the stack: JavaScript, NodeJS, React, CSS, HTML, TypeScript, Boostrap, Angular and VueJS, language and structure that I really like and desire for my career! 💻
+- 🔭 I’m currently learning the stack: JavaScript, NodeJS, React, CSS, HTML, TypeScript, Boostrap, Angular, VueJS and MySQL, language and structure that I really like and desire for my career! 💻
 - 🎓 Computer Science student, currently in the first semester.
 I focus on web development
 - 🤔 Exploring new technologies and I'm interested in C# and Flutter
 - 🎮 I play or read books in my spare time